yasser888/CarND-Traffic-Sign-Classifier-Project/mywriteup.md

 My final model results were:

-* training set accuracy of 0.998268628
+* training set accuracy of 0.998124947
-* validation set accuracy of 0.962358277
+* validation set accuracy of 0.955328803
-* test set accuracy of 0.947268409
+* test set accuracy of 0.947268437
-I played alot with hyperparameters to get a good level of validation accuracy, I used an iterative approach to build up this model.
+To get a good level of validation accuracy,I changed alot the hyperparameters

+I used an iterative approach to build up this model.

 * What was the first architecture that was tried and why was it chosen?

-I began by implementing the same architecture from the LeNet Lab, I choosed the LeNet-5 as the architecture of the model.
+I began by implementing the same architecture from the LeNet Lab, I choosed the LeNet-5 as the architecture of the model, it's easy for me to modify it for this project.
 * What were some problems with the initial architecture?
+1-Both the accuracy of training set and validation set were only 0.05.
+2- the underfitting because of the low number of parameters.

 I just use the LeNest-5 implemented in the class with the only change of output layer parameters.
  In this condition. the number of parameters is 64,242(= 5x5x1x6 + 5x5x6x16 + 400x120 + 120x84 + 84x43).

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-Because of the underfitting problem, I changed the architecture of my initial model.
+I changed the architecture of the initial model.

-Firstly, I changed the first two convolution layers and two pooling layers into 4 convolution layers and 2 pooling layers.
-The 4 convolution layers and 2 pooling layers are organized as the architecture figure shown before, which named `conv1_1`, `conv1_2`, `conv2_1`, `conv2_2` and `pool1_1`, `pool1_2`.
-Then,
+1-changeing the first two convolution layers and two pooling layers into 4 convolution layers and 2 pooling layers. which named `conv1_1`, `conv1_2`, `conv2_1`, `conv2_2` and `pool1_1`, `pool1_2`.

-I combined the output of `conv2_1` and `conv2_2` as input of another convolution layer `conv3` and then a pooling layer `pool3`.
+2-combineing the output of `conv2_1` and `conv2_2` as input of another convolution layer `conv3` and then a pooling layer `pool3`.
 The `pool3` layer was followed by two fully-connected layers and a softmax layer.

+After I built up the new architecture, the training accuracy can achieve 0.99 and the validation accuracy can achieve 0.96, Which indicated that the model suffered overfitting.
-After I added the local\_response\_normalization layer to reduce overfitting into my model which is used to improve the model's generalization.
+Then I added the local\_response\_normalization layer Into my model which is used to improve the model's generalization.
-I also used L2 regularization into the model, which is added into total loss to avoid overfitting.
+I also used L2 regularization into my model, which is added into total loss to avoid overfitting.

 * Which parameters were tuned?
 How were they adjusted and why?

-I found that if the epoches were 10 or the learning rate was 0.1 , the validation accuracy of this model can't be so good.
+I found that if the epochs were 10 or the learning rate was 0.1 , The validation accuracy of this model can't be so good.
-When the model was trained to the epoch 50, training accuracy reduced to 0.05.
+When the model was trained to the epoch 50,
+Training accuracy reduced to 0.05.
 I set the epoch into 60 I get good result.

 I also try to tune the learning rate.
-It was training so fast when learning rate was 0.001, but it's hard to get better at the end of training.
+It was training so fast when learning rate was 0.001, But it's hard to get better at the end of training.
-But when it was 0.0001,
-the model take a long time for training.
+But when it was 0.0001, the model take a long time for training.
-So finally I choosed to use step decay learning rate with the initial learning rate 0.001, the decay step 20 and the decay rate 0.96.
+So finally I decided to use step decay learning rate with the initial learning rate 0.001, The decay step 20 and the decay rate 0.96.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-**Convolutioon Layer** : *Share Weights* can help the network extracting features from images effectively.
+**Convolution Layer** : *Share Weights* can help the network extracting features from images effectively.
-It also reduce the number of parameters in the network, which will accelerate the training process.
-After convolution, we can extract a mount of different features.
+It also reduce the number of parameters in the network, Which will accelerate the training process.
+After convolution, We can extract amount of different features.
 These features can help to improve the accuracy of this model.

-**Pooling Layer** :  Its function is to progressively reduce the spatial size of the representation to reduce the amount of parameters and computation in the network, and hence to also control overfitting.
+**Pooling Layer**:  Its function is to progressively reduce the spatial size of the representation to reduce the amount of parameters
+And computation in the network, and hence to also control overfitting.

-**L2 Regularization and Local Response Normalization**: They both help the model to prevent overfitting and improve gemeralization.
+**L2 Regularization and Local Response Normalization**: They both help the model to prevent overfitting and improve generalization.

 ### Test a Model on New Images